Received a Tax Notice? Respond and Resolve with our Tax Experts.

 What is Schedule FA (Foreign Assets) in ITR?

-Schedule Foreign Assets (FA) is a schedule in the ITR wherein you are required to furnish the details of the foreign assets. such as foreign shares, foreign company mutual funds etc.) directly employee stock options (ESOPs) of foreign companies.
+Schedule Foreign Assets (FA) is a part of the ITR form wherein you are required to report your foreign assets such as foreign shares, foreign company mutual funds, etc.)

 In other words, all the foreign assets held by you, either legally, as a beneficiary, or as a beneficial owner, should be disclosed while filing the ITR-2 or ITR-3, as appropriate.